 The Saloon Tour Series offered by Queen City History and Education enter places that you will not see and tell stories that you will not hear on any other tour in town.
 We also work in partnership with nothing but the best Cincinnati saloons.

 More importantly, our tours have been designed by and most tours are given by Michael Morgan, a founding father of heritage tourism in Cincinnati, voted “Best Local Author” by CityBeat readers in 2011 and named one of “Cincinnati’s Most Interesting People” by Cincy Magazine in 2013.
 If you are going to entrust your time to a tour guide, go with the one that other tours cite as a primary source of their information.

 Other details: All tours are rain or shine.
 Due to restrictions on tour space, all ticket sales are final.
-Tours are designed to last approximately 90 minutes.
-These are walking tours, and entering the Gerke brewery cellars involves approximately two flights of underground steps.
-While we are happy to make reasonable accommodations for all people, tours are not recommended for very young children or people for whom walking is difficult.
+Walking tours are designed to last approximately 90 minutes.
+The OTR and Arnold's tours enter lagering cellars and involve several flights of steps.
+While we are happy to make reasonable accomodations for all people, tours are not recommended for very young children or people for whom walking is difficult.